MicrosoftDocs/msteams-docs/msteams-platform/bots/communication-flow.md

 * Simple queries.
 Bots can deliver an exact match to a query or a group of related matches to help with disambiguation.
 * Multi-turn interactions.
 Bots make the interactions easier for people to a complete task flow by helping to anticipate possible next steps.
 * Reaching out to users.
-Bots can send a message (notification) if any change in a document, or a work item is closed.
+Bots can send a message (notification) if there is any change in a document, or a work item is closed.
 * Bots can be integrated in multiple ways into Microsoft Teams, as a personal application, in a channel or group chat, as a message extension (to easily search and share data), or in a meeting.
 * Calling bots are a specific use case enabled for Teams where the bot can respond to incoming calls, manage participants, process audio and video media streams, and more.